enbraun/slate/source/includes/_authentication.md

-A sample API token is included in all the example request in this document.
+A sample API token is included in all the example requests in this document.
 To test requests using your account, replace the sample access token with your actual access token.